Hyperyouth

-Hyperyouth (stylized in all caps) is the third studio album by the American rap duo Joey Valence & Brae.
-It was released on August 15, 2025, through RCA Records in the duo's major label debut.
-The album features guest appearances from TiaCorine, Rebecca Black and JPEGMafia.
-Hyperyouth follows the duo's 2024 album No Hands and was supported by three singles, "Wassup", "Hyperyouth" / "Live Right" and "See U Dance".
+Hyperyouth (stylized in all caps) is the third studio album by American rap duo Joey Valence & Brae.
+It was released on August 15, 2025, through RCA Records, marking the duo's major label debut.
+The album features guest appearances from TiaCorine, Rebecca Black, and JPEGMafia.
+Hyperyouth follows the duo's 2024 album No Hands and was supported by three singles: "Wassup", "Hyperyouth" / "Live Right", and "See U Dance".